xmos/xscope_fileio/README.rst

     pip install .

-For linux and Mac, the host application is installed alongside the python module.
+For Linux and Mac, the host application is installed alongside the python module.
-For windows, you will have to build the host application yourself.
+For Windows, you will have to build the host application yourself.
 For more information for building the host app in windows see `host/README <./host/README.rst>`_.